hazem92/Cozy-Learning-Record-Store/test/readme.txt

 This a bash script to run a set of tests ( HTTP requests) on the cozy applications and prints out a list of the requests sent and the HTTP (header) code obtained in result.
 The list will be printed in the results.txt file.

-To use the script, you have to write in tests.txt file (line by line) which request you want to try, The request should be in the followed form :
+To use the script, you have to write in tests.txt file (line by line) which request you want to try.
+The request should be in the followed form :
 HTTP action URI list of parameters :
 Example :